wdk-docs/node-config-docs/Special-features-for-JavaScript-configuration-files.md

 In the JavaScript modules you have the option to define a configuration value as a function whose resolution will be deferred until the final merged configuration structure is built.

-For example, you get up a default value for a "full name" that is calculated from "first name" and "last name" values which will be provided a config file which overrides the defaults.
+For example, you set up a default value for a "full name" that is calculated from "first name" and "last name" values which will be provided a config file which overrides the defaults.

 Example: